 a.
 TechBuy Hosted and Punchout Vendors

 TTU has established best value contracts for many vendors that are accessible to departments through the TechBuy system.
 Because these vendors are on contract, the dollar limit thresholds referenced in section 7 of this OP do not apply.
-There are no additional procurement requirements.

 b.
 TechBuy Non-catalog Procurement